Can we make New Zealand pest-free? Lesson 4: Instigate: What’s the solution?

 - What can we do about it?

 - How long do we need to do it for?

 Action-based learning has multiple benefits for both students and the environment.
 As you progress, discuss the sustainability of any actions undertaken by your student’s/school.

 Download lesson plan: Lesson 4: Instigate: What’s the solution?

-Download resources: RAMs (Risk Analysis and Management) health and safety guidelines; Trap-setting guidelines
+Download resources: RAMs (Risk Analysis and Management) – tracking and trapping programme; Trap-setting guidelines

 Additional supporting resources